Willy Wonka (musical): Act One

 Willy Wonka introduces himself to the audience and summons his Oompa-Loompa workers, announcing that he is retiring and he must choose a new successor when he does ("Pure Imagination" / "The Golden Age of Chocolate").
-Wonka, acting as narrator, introduces the impoverished Bucket family: Mr. And Mrs. Bucket, their young son Charlie, and Charlie's four bedridden grandparents, Grandpa George, Grandma Georgina, Grandpa Joe, and Grandma Josephine.
+Wonka, acting as narrator, introduces the impoverished Bucket family: Mr. and Mrs. Bucket, their young son Charlie, and Charlie's four bedridden grandparents, Grandpa George, Grandma Georgina, Grandpa Joe, and Grandma Josephine.
 Grandpa Joe assures Charlie that he is destined to work for Wonka making candy, just like he did when he was younger.
 However, Wonka fired all his workers years ago after one of his candy recipes had been stolen and sold to his competitors and locked the gates of his factory forever.
 Mysteriously, however, the factory has continued to produce candy.
-But nobody ever goes in and nobody ever comes out.
+However, nobody ever goes in and nobody ever comes out.

 A group of children gather outside Charlie's house, each clutching a nickel to buy a Wonka bar from the candy shop ("The Candy Man").
 Charlie is the only child too poor to buy any candy, but the candy shop owner treats him to a lollipop and a copy of yesterday's newspaper.
 Charlie takes the paper home, and the Buckets learn from it that Wonka has announced a contest where five lucky children will go on a tour of his factory and get a lifetime supply of chocolate at the end if they find one of five Golden Tickets hidden in Wonka Bars.

-The first ticket is found by Augustus Gloop, an obese, gluttonous German boy ("I Eat More!").
+The first ticket is found in Frankfurt, Germany by Augustus Gloop, an obese, gluttonous German boy ("I Eat More!").
 The second ticket is found in São Paulo, Brazil, by an extremely spoiled girl named Veruca Salt.
 Her wealthy father, a macadamia nut magnate, had purchased hundreds of thousands of the candy bars and put his entire factory workforce to work searching for the ticket.
 As the search continues, Mr. Bucket loses his job at the toothpaste factory.
 Charlie encourages him not to give up hope ("Think Positive").
 On Charlie's birthday, his family gives him a Wonka Bar for a present.
 Everyone manages to suppress their disappointment when Charlie unwraps the bar and finds no Golden Ticket.